Hong Kong’s COVID infections exceed 1 million amid outbreak

 Nearly 97% of those came from Hong Kong’s current wave, which began in December.
 Since Feb.
 9, nearly 5,200 people have died from the virus.

-The total number of deaths in Hong Kong — 5,401 — have exceeded the fatalities recorded in mainland China at 4,636.
-Mainland authorities have counted 126,234 confirmed cases, but unlike most countries, China does not count asymptomatic cases.
+The total number of deaths in Hong Kong — 5,401 — has exceeded the 4,636 fatalities recorded in mainland China.
+Mainland authorities have reported 126,234 confirmed cases, but unlike most countries, China does not include asymptomatic cases in its confirmed total.

 Most of the deceased were elderly patients, a majority of whom are not fully vaccinated.